Latest Practice News

 All patients will be asked to submit a request via patchs, however we appreciate that this may not be possible for some patients.
 If you are unable to use or access the practice online form then please contact the surgery in the usual way and we will complete the request for you and add you to the triage list, if necessary, to be reviewed.

-After we have reviewed your request and you will either receive a call or a message to be offered a same day appointment, an advanced appointment, you might receive a message with advice from the GP, or signposted to another more appropriate service.
+After we have reviewed your request you will either receive a call or a message to be offered a same day appointment, an advanced appointment, you might receive a message with advice from the GP, or signposted to another more appropriate service.

 Please note that in order for us to triage your request in a timely manner it is very important to provide detailed and accurate information about your symptoms when you contact us in the first place.
 For example, if a patient has a cough, it would be much easier to triage the request with the following information: ‘I had a cough for 10 days.
 I have already used over the counter medicine, but it is not helping and in the last couple of days my cough has been worsening and it feels chestier.
 I also have a high temperature.’